In this Hargreaves Lansdown review for 2023, we assess the pros and cons of this popular broker while comparing them to other providers on the market.

 - Regulated Conduct

 As a Financial Conduct Authority (FCA) regulated business, Hargreaves Lansdown is obligated to meet all of the rules and regulations set by the FCA.
 These include all the client protections those rules require.

-Although we personally use HL with our investment, we would recommend you do your own research before you decide if Hargreaves Lansdown is a safe investment platform.
+Although we use HL with our investment, we recommend you do your own research before deciding if Hargreaves Lansdown is a safe investment platform.